-Dr. Osric King, Sports Medicine Physician, explains what might put you at risk and how to avoid rotator cuff injuries.
+Dr. Osric King, Primary Sports Medicine Physician, explains what might put you at risk and how to avoid rotator cuff injuries.
 The rotator cuff functions to move the shoulder and lift the arm.
 It is made up of four muscles and tendons that form a covering around the head of the humerus- upper arm bone- and top of the shoulder.
 “Rotator cuff injuries are common in individuals who are active, but also in people who have weak shoulder muscles and perform repetitive motions with their shoulders,” says Dr. King.

 1. Avoid doing activities that involve keeping your arms above your shoulders for extended periods of time.
 For example while performing weight training exercises, like the military press, pay close attention to the number of reps and sets to avoid injury.